MT2Analysis/MT2AnalysisRun2/README.md

 ```
 Note that often a non-negligible fraction of these jobs fails.
 Check for signficant fraction of data-cards with size 0.
-You can then relaunch the combination, use exactly the same command - it will remove empty combined data-cards and relaunch only the jobs that failed previously.
+You can relaunch the combination, use exactly the same command - it will remove combined data-cards of size 0 and relaunch only the jobs that failed previously.

 #### limit calculation
 From the same directory, sumbit limit calculation to the batch.